Are Meta Tags Important?

 - Content type: impacts how your page is rendered in the browser

-How do I use meta tags well?
+How do I use meta tags?

-Many of these meta tags, such as the title tags and the meta description, will impact how relevant your site appears in the SERP.
+Many of these meta tags, such as the title tags and the meta description length, will impact how relevant your site appears in the SERP.
 When users receive their list of results, they will see your site title and a short description of your content -- the meta description.
 Users scan this information to see if they should click on a particular result.
 Including your main keyword naturally in these sections can boost your apparent relevance on the SERP, increasing your click-through rate.
-Since your SEO title tag also appears in the tab for your web page, when users have multiple pages open, this title can help you entice the user to click back over to your content and further engage with your page.
+Since your SEO title tag also appears in the tab for your web page, when users have multiple pages open, this title can help entice the user to click back over to your content and further engage with your page.

 With the other tags, including the content type and viewport tags, you will help Google better understand your type of content.
 Viewport tags will ensure that your content provides mobile users with a smooth, positive experience.
 Since Google’s mobile update and the recent discussion about the shift towards a mobile-first algorithm, brands want to ensure that their content has been prepared for mobile users in every way possible.